OSGeo/PROJ/docs/source/operations/operations_computation.rst

 There is some similarity with the previous paragraph.
 We first research the vertical transformations between the two vertical CRS.

-1. If there is such a tranformation, be it direct, or if both vertical CRS relate to a common intermediate CRS.
+1. If there is such a transformation, be it direct, or if both vertical CRS relate to a common intermediate CRS.
    If it has a registered interpolation geographic CRS, then it is used.
    Otherwise we fallback to the geographic CRS of the source CRS.